 - Cognitive functioning

-To regain these skills, you must learn both restorative and compensatory strategies.
-Restorative techniques help you recover the ability to perform an activity like you did before your brain injury.
-Compensatory tactics, on the other hand, teach you how to adapt to your new limitations.
+To regain these functions, often both restorative and compensatory strategies are used.
+Restorative techniques help you recover the ability to perform an activity in the same way as you had done it before your brain injury.
+Compensatory tactics, on the other hand, allow you to adapt to your new limitations by completing tasks differently or with adaptive equipment.

 Speech Therapy

-The most rapid recovery usually happens within the first six months.
-However, recovery is still possible several years after an injury, though progress will be slower.
+The most rapid recovery usually occurs within the first six months.
+However, recovery is still possible several years after a brain injury, though progress will likely be slower.

-Even if recovery is slow, it’s still possible to make some improvements.
+Even if recovery takes some time, it is still possible to make improvements.
 The key is to begin therapy as early as possible and to continue activating neuroplasticity.